Don't just tell them. Show them.

 When you share your desktop or application it is seen by everybody in the live session and anybody viewing the recording later.
 Make sure to close any windows and applications you don't want others to see before starting to share.

-Application sharing is not currently supported for screen readers in Blackboard Collaborate.
-If you are using a screen reader, you can share files and a blank whiteboard with your attendees.
-You cannot share an application.
+Application sharing is not currently supported on mobile devices or for screen readers in Blackboard Collaborate.
+If you are using a mobile device or screen reader, you can share files and a blank whiteboard with your attendees.
+You can't share an application.